 So what did Vince and I talk about during our visit?

 I told him about my sister’s cancer, my mom’s frailty.
 We discussed whether drug dealing is a victimless crime or not.
 He detailed the timeline for being moved to another facility.
 He talked about chomos (child molesters)—is all the talk about them a way for him to not focus on himself?
 There was talk of Narcotics Anonymous vs. Alcoholics Anonymous.
 Vince feels that AA is useless to him since he’s a drug addict, not an alcoholic.
 I felt that AA was better than nothing, and that addiction is addiction.
-Vince asked me to try to get whatever money was sitting in his unemployment account on a US Bank card he no longer had.
+Vince asked me to try to get whatever money was sitting in his unemployment account on a Mega Bank (not its real name) card he no longer had.
 We wondered if he really has bipolar disorder, as he had been diagnosed by Hazelden during his third round of chemical dependency treatment.
 We agreed he probably doesn’t.

 I updated him on news of the world, since he didn’t get any news until he had his radio.
 I told him about the protests over the shooting death of Michael Brown by a police officer in Ferguson, Missouri and a viral video taken by a black man in St. Paul who was bullied by the police.
 “Maybe that explains why there’s so much tension lately,” he said.